astahfrom/cartouches/README.md

 This tool converts those LaTeX files into a single file containing more manageable snippets.

-See the `index.html` file for more information.
+See the `index.html` file or [astahfrom.github.io/cartouches](https://astahfrom.github.io/cartouches/) for more information.

 Command Line Usage
 ------------------